xvxx/vial/README.md

 # ~ vial: a micro micro-framework ~

-`vial` is a small web "framework" for making small websites.
+`vial` is a small web "framework" for making small web "sites".

 It includes but a droplet of the bare minimum: